edgelesssys/contrast/dev-docs/security-overview.md

   - If the hashes don't match, the CVM immediately aborts execution to prevent policy violations.
 - The `kata-agent` securely exposes the `AgentService` RPC interface over `virtio-vsock`, ensuring all host-to-CVM communications conform to the verified policy.

-✅ After completing these steps, the CVM is fully initialized and ready to execute workloads securely.
+After completing these steps, the CVM is fully initialized and ready to execute workloads securely.

-### 4️⃣ Running workloads within the CVM
+### 4. Running workloads within the CVM

 The `kata-agent` inside the CVM is responsible for launching, verifying, and managing workloads within the guest environment.

 1. The `nydus-snapshotter` plugin in `containerd` fetches container metadata and forwards it to the `kata-agent` inside the CVM.
+2. The `kata-runtime` on the host generates an OCI runtime specification that describes how the container should be executed.
+This spec is passed to the `kata-agent` and checked against the security policy.
-2. `image-rs`, running alongside the `kata-agent`, pulls the container images and computes their hashes.
-The `kata-agent` then verifies these computed hashes against those specified in the security policy.
+3. The `kata-agent` then pulls the container images (via the `image-rs` library) and computes their hashes.
+4. The computed hashes are verified against those defined in the security policy.
-3. If the hashes match, the `kata-agent` starts the container workload inside the CVM.
+5. If both the runtime spec and the image hashes match the policy, the `kata-agent` starts the container workload inside the CVM.

-✅ After completing these steps, the workload runs securely within a confidential environment.
+After completing these steps, the workload runs securely within a confidential environment.

-### 5️⃣ Contrast-specific containers on worker nodes
+### 5️.
+Setting up Contrast-specific containers on worker nodes

 Each CVM pod includes two additional containers that start before the primary application container: